openharmony/docs/en/application-dev/reference/errorcodes/errorcode-avsession.md

 **Error Message**

-The session does not exist
+The session does not exist.

 **Description**